What is Google Penguin?

 - Search Engine Land: Google Penguin Update History

-- Moz: Google Algorithm Change History — Penguin
+- Moz: Google Algorithm Change History.
+Penguin

 Backlinks are links from other websites that point to a page on your site.
-Google treats them as votes of confidence — the more high-quality backlinks a page earns, the more likely it is to rank higher in search results.
+Google treats them as votes of confidence.
+The more high-quality backlinks a.

-DisavowDisavowing is the process of telling Google to ignore specific backlinks pointing to your site using Google's Disavow Tool.
-It's used to protect against spam links or recover from penalties.
+Disavowing is the process of telling Google to ignore specific backlinks pointing to your site using Google's Disavow Tool.
+It's used to protect against.

-Link BuildingLink building is the practice of getting other websites to link back to your site.
-These backlinks act as votes of confidence that tell Google your content is trustworthy and worth ranking higher in search results.
+Link building is the practice of getting other websites to link back to your site.
+These backlinks act as votes of confidence that tell Google your.

-Manual ActionA manual action is a penalty imposed by a human reviewer at Google when a website violates Google's spam policies — resulting in lower rankings or complete removal from search results until the violation is fixed and a reconsideration request is approved.
+A manual action is a penalty imposed by a human reviewer at Google when a website violates Google's spam policies.
+Resulting in lower rankings or.